0xJs/AzurePowerCommands/README.md

 ```

 ## Get-AzureADDirectoryRoleOverview
 Recursively search through all active Azure AD roles and return a overview of the amount of members a role has and the members itself.
-Also checks for groups, serviceprincipals and thier owners!
+Also checks for groups, serviceprincipals and their owners!

 ```
 Get-AzureADDirectoryRoleOverview